bauersmichel/javascript/README.md

     new Date(...[2016, 8, 5]);
     ```

-  <a name="functions--signature-invocation-indentation"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item.
+  - Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item.

     ```javascript
     // bad